Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 Overview
 --------

-The Brainchip CNN2SNN toolkit provides a means to convert Convolutional Neural Networks (CNN) that were trained using Deep Learning methods to a low-latency and low-power Spiking Neural Network (SNN) for use with the Akida Execution Engine.
+The Brainchip CNN2SNN toolkit provides means to convert Convolutional Neural Networks (CNN) that were trained using Deep Learning methods to a low-latency and low-power Spiking Neural Network (SNN) for use with the Akida Execution Engine.
 This document is a guide to that process.